Share us around

 POS systems make business owners’ lives easier by streamlining sales processes, payments and inventory.
 POS systems can also manage business functions like accounting, rostering and more.

 If you’re a Kiwi business owner seeking to upgrade your current setup, look no further.
 Our handy guide will help you understand the basics of a POS system and how to choose the right one for your business.
-We’ll cover the key features to look for and the benefits of integrating your POS system with a payment solution like Smartpay.
-So let’s jump right in and discover:

-What is a Point of Sale (POS) System?
+What is Point of Sale (POS)?

 A point of sale (POS) system is a technology solution for processing customer transactions.
 Back in the day, a mere cash register could be considered a POS system.
 Today, there’s so much more to a POS system.
 With the right software, business owners can manage payments, inventory and sales & marketing – all from a single centralised location.